 7 Quick Letter Recognition Activities

 - Alphabet Letter Deck.
 Use a deck of letter cards containing all the letters of the alphabet.
 Flip through them quickly, having students call out the letter name.
-Students can complete this letter recognition activity in 60 seconds or less.
+Your child can complete this letter recognition activity in 60 seconds or less.
 See how fast they can complete the task.
-Your students will love trying to beat their latest time!
+Your child will love trying to beat their latest time!
 Here are the ones I use:

 - Alphabet Pathway.
-Create a path on your classroom floor using tape or a rug.
-As students leave the classroom, have them walk the path as they say the letter name.
-Do this letter recognition activity for a quick movement break, too!
+Create a path on your floor using tape.
+As your child walks the path, have them say the letter name.
+This letter recognition activity is perfect for a quick movement break, too!

 - Alphabet Chart.
-Display a large alphabet chart in your room.
-Point to the letters in random order as the students say the letter name.
-Students can then find them on their own alphabet chart.
+Display a large alphabet chart in your homeschool space.
+Point to the letters in random order as the child says the letter name.
+They can then find them on their own alphabet chart.

 - Sing the Alphabet Song.
 Remember the classic alphabet song we all learned as kids?
-Have your students sing it during transitions.
+Have your child sing it during the day.
 Want to vary it up a bit?
 Click here to find 3 more creative ways to use the alphabet song to increase letter recognition.

 - Alphabet Arc Center.
-Set up an alphabet arc center or make this a small group letter recognition activity.
-Students should be able to complete this task in 3-5 minutes.
+Set up an alphabet arc for a quick learning activity.
+Your child should be able to complete this task in 3-5 minutes.
 Not sure how to use an alphabet arc?
 Click here to get your free guide and alphabet arc.

 - Play Find It.
-Place an alphabet strip on each student’s desk at the beginning of the year.
-Ask students to find different letters on the strip, “Find B.” You can make it more difficult by asking them to find a different uppercase and lowercase letter.
+Place an alphabet strip on your homeschool table or learning area.
+Ask your child to find different letters on the strip, “Find B.” You can make it more difficult by asking them to find a different uppercase and lowercase letter.
 For example, “Find uppercase R and lowercase z.”
-You can even allow students to call out the letters for the class to find.
+You can even let them call out letters for you to find!

 If you’d like to try out the alphabet arc I use, CLICK HERE to grab yours for FREE.